 Possums are about the size of small dogs.
-These animals, when dead, may take three weeks or more to completely decompose.
+These animals, when dead, may take three weeks or more to decompose completely.
 However, depending on several factors, the carcass to fully undergo the decomposition process can take an average of 6 months to 18 years.

-After death, if a hamster is typically placed 6ft down, without a coffin, in ordinary soil, it takes eight to twelve years to completely decompose into a skeleton.
+After death, if a hamster is typically placed 6ft down, without a coffin, in ordinary soil, it takes 2 weeks to years to decompose into a skeleton completely.
 Decomposing a corpse is a continual process that can take weeks to years, depending on the environment.